Skip to main content

 Per threadConversation context specific to one exchange.
 This is the most common scope.

-State is a JSON object (maximum 8 KB).
-You can also store a summary string (maximum 4 KB), useful for a condensed narrative of the conversation that you pass to your model without replaying the full history.
+The summary string is useful for a condensed narrative of the conversation that you pass to your model without replaying the full history.

 inboxId: 'ibx_01kabn43yqyxn2bx4ve84mczd3',